 What are the responsibilities of The Florida Bar?

 The Florida Bar’s core functions are to prosecute unethical lawyers through the Attorney Discipline system; administer a client protection fund to cover certain financial losses a client might suffer due to misappropriation by a lawyer; administer a substance abuse program; and provide continuing education services for lawyers.
 The Florida Bar provides many other services to members and the public, including publishing legal periodicals, administering a public information program, providing ethics and law office management advice, and sponsoring conferences and meetings.
-Find out more about what we do and see our listing of consumer pamphlets for more information.
+Read the Oath of Admission to The Florida Bar.

 How many lawyers are licensed to practice law in Florida?